 Mumps is a viral infection of the salivary glands, especially the parotid glands that run along the angle of the jaw in front of and below each ear.
 Children between the ages of 5 and 10 are most likely to contract mumps.
 Being infected once gives you lifelong immunity.

 Mumps is most common around the month of March.
 It usually appears in scattered individual cases, though there are occasional local epidemics among unvaccinated children.
 It's less infectious than chickenpox or measles.
-Unvaccinated adults who never had the disease are at much higher risk of complications than are children, but mumps rarely causes serious problems.
+Unvaccinated adults who never had the disease are at much higher risk of complications than children, but mumps rarely causes serious problems.

 Mumps is caused by an organism called a paramyxovirus.
 It's transmitted via the mouth by tiny drops of saliva from talking, sneezing, sharing drinks, kissing, or coughing.
 The virus can land on an object that others then handle.
 Once it's on your hand, there's a good chance it will find its way into your mouth, especially if you're a young child.